Leadership. Management and Keeping on Track

 Have project objective clearly defined plus project scope;

-Planning is everything, use processes and tools and work out dependencies;
+Planning is everything, use processes and tools and work out

 Complete design BEFORE implementation